-My Favorite Places to Play Games at Disneyland
+My Favorite Disneyland Games

-- Circles are worth 100 points.
+- Circles are worth 100 points

-- Squares are worth 1,000 points.
+- Squares are worth 1,000 points

-- Diamond are worth 5,000 points.
+- Diamonds are worth 5,000 points

-- Triangles are worth 10,000 points!
+- Triangles are worth 10,000 points

 When shapes light up, they are worth 10 times their regular point values, but only for the first person to hit them, so shoot quickly and accurately!